 The department's biggest allocation has gone to the electricity purchases which is paid to Eskom for the supply of electricity.
 There are also allocations that are made for purchase of electrical material and maintenance of electrical infrastructure.
+The department also receives an allocation for Electrification of villages where the municipality is not distributing and the infrastructure is transferred to Eskom at completion.
+These have been budgeted for as operating expenses in line with the guidelines issued by the Office of the Accountant General in July 2023.

-1.5 Operating Revenue Framework
+10.5.
+Operating Revenue Framework